Skip to main content

 Best-effort replay

 Tracing in QitOS supports best-effort research replay.
-That means QitOS records enough information to inspect and compare runs well, but it does not promise strict deterministic re-execution for remote models or external environments.
+That means QitOS records enough information to inspect and compare runs well, but does not promise strict deterministic re-execution for remote models or external environments.
 Use traces for:

 • debugging long trajectories